Drosofila/C208-MSFS2020-Fix/README.md

-# C208-MSFS2020-Fix
+# ATTENTION
-Improvements to the Caravan engine performance in MSFS2020

-## Hi everyone, this mod has become way more known than I predicted, and it started as just an attempt to improve the engine power.
+## *Hi everyone, this mod has become way more known than I predicted, and it started as just an attempt to improve the engine power.
 Of course the aircraft still has a lot of problems that need to be fixed, and I'm really sorry but I don't think I can solve most of them.
 I did what I could and I won't be having much time to work with the mod in the next weeks.
-Anyone who can make any improvements is welcome to submit a pull request or even clone the repository and make your own changes.
-Even if I had more time, I'm still terrible at coding and there's not much documentation available for the SDK.
-So that's all I can do for now.
-Sorry again and thanks for using the mod.
+Even if I had more time, I'm still a terrible programmer and just a mediocre pilot, and I really can't make the project reach the quality level I'd like to with only my skills.
+I have actually done a lot more than I thought I'd be able to.
+So that's all I can do for now, I'm closing the issues/pull requests as I won't be working in the project anymore.
+That being said, I own nothing posted here and this is an open source project, which means that anyone can clone the repository or change the files and there's no need to have my permission or give me credits for the work I've done.
+Sorry again and thanks for using the mod.*

 ## **limitations/Known issues:**

+- The anti-ice system is not simulated.

 - The propeller doesn't start feathered as it should (actually it doesn't feather at all).